pademinune/Geospatial_data/README.md

 # Setup

 - Create a new folder with main.c, and the land_parcel files (ensure they are all in the same folder by taking them out of the terrain_files folder)
-- Install geopandas, pulp with pip: pip install geopandas, pulp
+- Install geopandas, pulp with pip: pip install geopandas pulp
 - Run main.c